HomeGoods

 HomeGoods is a chain of home furnishing stores headquartered in Framingham, Massachusetts.
-It was founded as a small chain in 1992, and grew to include hundreds of locations throughout the United States.
-HomeGoods sells furniture, linens, cooking products, art and other home accessories.
+HomeGoods sells furniture, linens, cooking products, art, and other home accessories.

-HomeGoods is owned by TJX Companies, and is a sister company to T.J.
+HomeGoods is owned by TJX and is a sister company to T.J.
 Maxx, Sierra Trading Post, and Marshalls.
 The size of each store varies by location.
 There are locations in the United States that combine both the HomeGoods and the T.J.
 Maxx or Marshalls store brands in one building.

+History

+HomeGoods was founded in 1992 by TJX and grew to include hundreds of locations throughout the United States.

 In Canada and Europe, the parent company of HomeGoods operates a similar home furnishing chain called HomeSense.
 In August 2017, TJX announced the opening of about 400 HomeSense stores across America.

-HomeGoods has an associated app called "The Goods" which allows customers to see available products at store locations.
+HomeGoods has an associated app called "HomeGoods" which allows customers to find locations near them, manage gift cards, manage their TJX Rewards Credit Card rewards and bill.

+As of October 21, 2023, HomeGoods no longer offers online shopping through their website.